GregKaighin/bedfordshire-bicycle-club/README.md

 Information about each shop is shown to the user when they click on the marker, including the fields "rating, name, address, phone number, website".
 The website field is a clickable link allowing the user to navigate to shop websites.

-#### Contact Page
+#### **Contact page**

-The contact page shows a simple form allowing users to contact the site administrator with queries.
+The **Contact page** shows a simple form allowing users to contact the site administrator with queries.
 The form makes use of the EmailJS service.

 #### Features on every page

-All pages have a navbar at the top, and social links at the bottom.
+All pages have a Navbar at the top, and social links at the bottom.

 # Issues overcome

 #### Issue 1

-I had a problem with the route planner, where the bicycle layer (green lines) would dissappear from the map on subsequent route requests.
+I had a problem with the Route Planner, where the Bicycle Layer (green lines) would disappear from the map on subsequent route requests.
-This was because the map displays the bicycle layer when the map is drawn initially, and again when a route request is made using bicycle as the travel mode, causing a conflict.
+This was because the map displays the Bicycle Layer when the map is drawn initially, and again when a route request is made using bicycle as the travel mode, causing a conflict.
 This was fixed by adding "bicycleLayer: suppress" to the directions renderer object (routes.js line 144).

 #### Issue 2

-I had an issue with the waypoint input fields not returning results biased towards the boundary of the map.
+Also on the route plannaer, I had an issue with the waypoint input fields not returning results biased towards the boundary of the map.
-This was fixed by appliying the getBounds() function directly to the created input fields (routes.js line 173).
+This was fixed by applying the getBounds() function directly to the created input fields (routes.js line 173).

 ## Features for Future Releases